Walking in My Shoes

-"Walking in My Shoes" is a song by English electronic music band Depeche Mode.
-It was released on 26 April 1993 by Mute and Sire as the second single from their eighth studio album, Songs of Faith and Devotion (1993).
+"Walking in My Shoes" is a song by the English electronic music band Depeche Mode.
+Produced by the band and Flood, it was released on 26 April 1993 by Mute and Sire as the second single from their eighth studio album, Songs of Faith and Devotion (1993).
 The song reached number 14 on the UK Singles Chart and matched the success of the previous single "I Feel You" on the US Billboard Modern Rock Tracks chart, where it reached one.
-The B-side is "My Joy", the only exclusive B-side from the Songs of Faith and Devotion album, and is a rock track in the vein of "I Feel You".
+The B-side is "My Joy", a song originally intended to be included on the album itself.

-The 7-inch version of "Walking in My Shoes" is not the same as the one on Songs of Faith and Devotion.
-The sound has been made more noisy and dirty, especially the drums in the verse, and the intro has been shortened.
-When performed live, elements of the "Grungy Gonads" mix are used in an extended intro and throughout the song.
 The song was cited by then-member Alan Wilder to be his favourite song from the album together with "In Your Room".
 Its music video was directed by Anton Corbijn.

+Background

+"Walking in My Shoes" was written by songwriter Martin Gore in 1991.
+In February 1992, the band convened at a villa near Madrid, Spain, to start the recording sessions for the album, at which time they were presented with the demo for the song.
+The sessions were fraught with struggles, as lead singer Dave Gahan was struggling with an addiction to heroin, and the rest of the band found themselves frequently at odds.